nedimazar/Todo-API/README.md

 # Todo-API
-An API for a TODO app using Node.js, Express, Sequelize, and PostgresSQL
+An API for a TODO app using Node.js, Express, Sequelize, and PostgresSQL.